 Maybe your family is welcoming a new member or an aging parent.
 Maybe you’ve grown tired of the small home you’re living in and want more room to breathe.
-Or maybe you just think now is the time to build that recreational room you’ve always wanted.
 Whatever reason it is, you have concluded that you need more space.
 But where do you start?

 Step 1: Property Lines